Angela Baddeley

-Madeleine Angela Clinton-Baddeley, CBE (4 July 1904 – 22 February 1976) was an English stage and television actress, best-remembered for her role as household cook Mrs. Bridges in the period drama Upstairs, Downstairs.
+Madeleine Angela Clinton-Baddeley (4 July 1904 – 22 February 1976) was an English stage and television actress, widely remembered for her role as household cook Mrs. Bridges in the period drama Upstairs, Downstairs.
 Her stage career lasted more than six decades.

 Early life

-Madeleine Angela Clinton-Baddeley was born in West Ham, Essex (now London) in 1904 into a wealthy family, she would later base the character of Mrs. Bridges on one of the cooks her family employed.
+Madeleine Angela Clinton-Baddeley was born in West Ham, Essex (now London) in 1904 into a wealthy family; she would later base the character of Mrs. Bridges on one of the cooks her family employed.
 Her younger sister was actress Hermione Baddeley.

 In 1912, Angela and Hermione enrolled as pupils at Margaret Morris's dancing school in Chelsea.
 Angela described the school as "a wonderful foundation for all my work on the stage."
 In the same year, the eight-year old Angela made her stage début at the Dalston Palace of Varieties, Dalston, in a play called The Dawn of Happiness.
 When she was nine, she auditioned at the Old Vic Theatre.
 In November 1915 she made her début at the Old Vic in Richard III, and she subsequently appeared in many other Shakespeare plays.

 During her teenage years, the "consummate little actress", as a national newspaper had once called her when she was 10, starred in many musicals and pantomimes.
 She briefly 'retired' from acting at age 18.
 Her first marriage, to Stephen Thomas, produced one daughter.
 On 8 July 1929 she married actor/stage director Glen Byam Shaw; they had two children, a son and a daughter.

 After spending some time in Australia touring Barrie comedies, Baddeley established herself as a popular stage actress.
 At the beginning of the 1930s she appeared in two films, the Sherlock Holmes tale, The Speckled Band (1931), featuring Raymond Massey as Sir Arthur Conan Doyle's sleuth, and in The Ghost Train (also 1931), a screen version of the successful stage thriller.
-Throughout the 1940s, she played many strong female roles on stage, including Miss Prue in Love for Love and Nora in The Winslow Boy.
+Throughout the 1940s, she played many strong female roles on stage, including Miss Prue in Love for Love and Catherine Winslow in The Winslow Boy.